Stand Up Paddle Boarding (SUP) Safari at the Basin Ku-ring-gai Chase National Park

 “What a great experience!
 Excellent location, brand new equipment, our tour guide Damien was very patient, knowledgeable and an excellent instructor!
 I am about to book my next lesson!”

-ECOTREASURES Advanced Eco Tourism Certified Sydney Stand Up Paddle Boarding (SUP) Safari is your gateway to relaxation is nature.
+ECOTREASURES Advanced Eco Tourism Certified Sydney Stand Up Paddle Boarding (SUP) Safari takes place in a nature lovers paradise.
 The paddle boarding safari adventure is suitable for kids, adults and all skills levels of paddle boarders.

 Your expert Sydney paddle board eco guide will lead you through one of the most pristine, peaceful and protected pieces of water, The Basin estuary.
 Located on Sydney’s northern beaches in the Ku-ring-gai Chase National Park.
 The Basin estuary is sheltered from wind, waves, and boats, The location of the Basin is the perfect environment to have fun paddle boarding with your family and friends.